I received another email asking how to start teaching fitness education courses.

 Since I already had the first presentation done, I contacted the university I graduated from and asked if they would like me to present a two-hour course to the Kinesiology students at Simon Fraser University.

 The students had fun.
 I had fun.
-I really enjoyed presenting and wanted to find out how I could do more.
+I enjoyed presenting and wanted to find out how I could do more.

 Let me share some tips with you on how to get started teaching fitness education courses.